Do you want to allow users to delete their own WordPress accounts?

 From here, you can start by checking the boxes next to the user roles that can delete their accounts.

-Next, scroll down to the ‘Your Profile’ section to choose link styling and text that the user roles will see on their profile page.
+Next, scroll down to the ‘Your Profile’ section.
+Here, you can choose link styling and text that the user roles will see on their profile page.

 For example, you can add a heading, a warning message, and a URL for the page that users will be redirected to upon deleting their accounts.